 - 1 cup corn frozen works

-- Sauté onion, mushrooms, garlic till golden on medium heat.
+- In a pot, sauté the onion, mushrooms, garlic till golden on medium heat.

-- Add cumin, coriander, and oregano and saute for a minute.
+- Add the cumin, coriander, and oregano and saute for a minute.

-- Add carrots, cooked kidney beans with 1 cup of the bean water, Braggs and green pepper.
+- Add the carrots, cooked kidney beans with 1 cup of the bean water, Braggs and the green pepper.

 - Cook on medium heat until thick like the consistency of gravy, adding more water if necessary.